 4. What are the program hours?

-The second year of the program: Fall semester include classes on Monday and Wednesday for 3 hours and clinical rotations 2 days a week for 8 hour shifts.
+The second year – Fall and Spring semester includes classes on Mondays and Wednesdays from 9:00AM to approximately noon and clinical rotations 2 days each week for 8- or 12-hour shifts.

-General education courses must be taken during hours that do not conflict with the normal sequence of the Respiratory Care program.
+General Education courses must be taken during hours that do not conflict with the normal sequence of Respiratory Care Program courses.

 6. Must I pass a board exam upon completion of this program?

 Yes!
 You are required to take and pass the Therapist Multiple Choice Exam upon graduation to obtain certification (CRT) and be eligible for license.
 The exam is owned and administrated by the National Board for Respiratory Care.
 Within 3 years, you must also take and pass the Clinical Simulation Exam to obtain national registry credential (RRT).
 All examinations are timed, and computer based.

 Graduates of the Respiratory Care Program at Daytona State College are prepared and eligible to take the National Board for Respiratory Care Therapist Multiple Choice (TMC) and the Clinical Simulation Exam (CSE)

 7. Is a state license required to work in this occupation?

 Yes!
 Most states require license to work as a respiratory therapist.
 Chapter 468 of the Florida Statutes requires that all respiratory care practitioners in the state of Florida possess and maintain a current license.
 The issuance of a license is dependent upon passing the board exam and having a background criminal check done.
 The procedure for application is reviewed before graduation.